solana-foundation/solana-improvement-documents/proposals/0061-fair-congestion-control.md

 finally, when substantial blocks are full for extended duration, the global base-fee will naturally starts ceiling up.
 That's unavoidable no matter what.

+priority fee isn't collected at all. banking can implement this congenstion mechanism without forced consensus rules if disired for experiment

+### Example

+`TC_stake_weighted == 10`

+100 kcu

+tx1a -- tx2a -- tx3a

+tx1a:
+  cu 100kcu
+  base fee:

+tx2a:
+  cu 200kcu

+tx3a:
+  cu 300kcu

+why leaders are incentized for picking more prioritized txes even if they only receive fixed base fees? predictable auction mechanism and ceiling base fee as much as possible compound reserve from firstly-executed txes?

 ## Impact